 #1 Is It A spirit?
 Is It A wine?

 It’s a wine!
 Who knew?
 Sake, a rice wine, is fermented in a way unlike any other alcohol.
-Rice is stripped, polished and fermented in the presence of fungus and yeast.
-It’s then cooked, pressed and bottled.
+Rice (and not your regular Uncle Ben's either—specific sake rice) is stripped, polished and fermented in the presence of enzymes and yeast.

 #2 What’s With The Shot-Sized Glass?

 Served in large serving flasks called tokkuri, from which the sake is divvied up into smaller cups called ochoko or guinomi.
 If you ever wondered why the glasses were so small, it’s because they provide ample refilling opportunities in a social context.
-But don’t just expect glass—you can even drink sake in small wooden boxes.
+But don’t just expect glass—you can even drink sake from divine cedarwood boxes, which are called Masu—the inspiration for the name of the restaurant.

 #3 Refill Like A Pro